grzeimann/Panacea/README.md

   <img src="images/lrs2_mapping_visual.png" width="850"/>
 </p>

-### Bias Subtraction
+---

-The first step in Panacea's reduction is to measure the bias pedestal in the overscan region for each amplifier.
-We subtract the pedestal row by row, excluding the first column in the overscan region using the remaining 31 or 63 pixels (2x1 or 1x1 binning, respectively) in a given row.
-After the bias pedestal is removed, there remains a bias structure and excess charge that still needs to be removed.
-Each night, twenty bias exposures are taken, which are insufficient to accurately measure the low-level structure, so we use 100 consecutive frames over 5-6 nights, which is a compromise between sufficient statitics and minimal evolution of the structure from the passage of time.
-The evolution of the bias structure depends on temperature control and the intricacies of each amplifier's controller.
+### 1. Overscan and Bias Subtraction

-The quality of the bias subtraction is demonstrated in two ways: subtracting consecutive master bias frames from one another and looking at "blank" areas of science frames for residual counts and structure.
+Each CCD frame is first corrected for electronic bias by fitting and subtracting the **overscan level** independently for each amplifier.
+Panacea excludes the first column of the overscan region and uses the remaining 31 or 63 pixels per row (depending on binning) to determine the row-by-row bias pedestal.
+Residual two-dimensional bias structure is removed using a **master bias**, constructed from ∼100 bias frames across several nights to achieve high S/N while minimizing temporal drift.
+This process removes amplifier offsets and pattern noise before flat-fielding.

 <p align="center">
   <img src="images/bias_subtract.png" width="850"/>